xvyz1/Slime-Chunk-Perimeter-Generator/README.md

    Replace a obsidian block with it and fly around, both vertically and horizontally, until you find the spot with the highest total spawning space.
 Place a glass block below.

-5. Only after the obsidian is in, paste in the schematic pattern above it midair, making sure its aligned properly.
+5. Only after the obsidian is in, paste in the schematic pattern above it midair, making sure it's aligned properly.

 6. Once the schematic is pasted, the purple concrete powder will not fall until it is updated, do //replacenear 200 purple_concrete_powder air and then //undo to update the blocks.
 Warning, it will be laggy.